After returning from Morocco I made a list on the top things to do in Marrakech.

-Trying to charm snakes is not what you should do but there are lace-like palaces, noisy souks, peaceful parks and pink mosques that I’m sure you want to see.
+Trying to charm snakes is not what you should do but there are things like fairytale palaces, noisy souks, quiet parks and pink mosques that I’m sure you would like to see.
 I will show you those places.

 Morocco is developing its tourism.
 Visitor numbers are increasing and new flight connections established, like the new Norwegian Airlines flight from Helsinki I was using.

 Marrakech is the city that gave its name to Morocco.
-Marrakech is a pink city in the middle of the desert that looks best in evening light.
+It is a pink city in the middle of the desert and it all looks best in evening light.